Denny Dias: Career

-Dias was working with his own band out of his basement in Hicksville, New York, when he placed an ad in The Village Voice in the summer of 1970 that read: "Looking for keyboardist and bassist.
+Dias was working with his own band, Demian, out of his garage in Hicksville, New York, when his band's manager, Bruce Rothstein, placed an ad in The Village Voice in the summer of 1970 that read: "Looking for keyboardist and bassist.
 Must have jazz chops!
-Assholes need not apply".
+No hangups".
 Donald Fagen and Walter Becker responded to the advertisement.

 They joined his band and immediately began playing their own material.
 Dias fired the rest of the band, and the three of them moved to California, adding drummer Jim Hodder, guitarist Jeff "Skunk" Baxter, and vocalist David Palmer before recording for ABC/Dunhill Records as Steely Dan.
 Dias recorded as a permanent member of the band on 1972's Can't Buy a Thrill (with an electric sitar solo on the song "Do It Again"), on 1973's Countdown to Ecstasy, and on 1974's Pretzel Logic.

 Following a tour promoting Pretzel Logic, Becker and Fagen decided to break the band up and use session musicians on future albums.
 Though no longer a member of the band, Dias continued to work with them as a session guitarist, appearing on 1975's Katy Lied, 1976's The Royal Scam, and 1977's Aja.
 In 1991 he joined Toto on their Summer Festival Tour.
-He also recorded with Wayne Shorter, Wilfrido Vargas and Pete Christlieb.
+He also recorded with Hampton Hawes, Wilfrido Vargas and Pete Christlieb.
 Some of Dias's original material was recorded on a 1999 CD called Matter of Time, with Lisa Jason (Vocals) and Andy Bergsten (Bass) as the core of the band.

-As of 2012, Dias was playing with Spanky and Our Gang.
+Following his career with Steely Dan, Dias became a software engineer, and worked on Clipper (programming language).
+He continued to play music on the side.

 In 2014, he was playing with Denny Dias and Friends, a Boston-based band formed with Lisa Jason and Andy Bergsten with session musicians from around the country.
 In 2015, they planned a tour that included the Iridium in NYC.